zng-ui/zng/design/IPC-TODO.md

 * Implement and test window respawn (need to test NVIDIA actual driver version change (two blinks)).
 * Implement software rendering using https://github.com/servo/webrender/tree/master/swgl
+  - Its easy to build in Windows but does not work by default (use an optional feature?)
+  - There is no `swgl` crate, we will need to link to the git, and it needs to match the `webrender` commit.
+  - We should use the latest sync commit from the Firefox stable version.
+    - Currently it is https://github.com/servo/webrender/commit/526a423bc2f069ea90e219fb155f379ee0fe662a for Firefox 92.0
+    - Found by following the `ghsync` link and checking the Firefox milestone.

+* Test build two executables, for app-process and view-process.
+* Implement features for building `zero-ui-vp` without the full webrender so that a crate that is only the app-process does not need to build all of that stuff.